Opening and Closing Front Doors from Outside

 When Model X detects a low ceiling (for example, in a garage), it opens the falcon wing doors (and trunk) to a lower height, even if no obstacle is detected.
 You can override this height and open the doors higher by touching the associated door icon on the touchscreen (Controls).
 The touchscreen displays a message asking you if you always want to open the doors to the higher height at this location, and saves your choice.
 The next time you open the falcon wing doors at this location, Model X opens them to the height you saved.

 If the falcon wing doors lose calibration, the main Controls window on the touchscreen displays a Calibration Required message.
-To calibrate the doors, first ensure that both doors have plenty of space to open and close and are clear of passengers, objects, etc. Touch , then press and hold the Calibrate button until calibration is complete.
+To calibrate the doors, first ensure that both doors have plenty of space to open and close and are clear of passengers, objects, etc. Touch , and follow the instructions on the touchscreen.
 During calibration, the lower door opens all the way out (requiring extra space on the side of Model X), the upper door moves all the way down, and then the lower door closes.

 Opening Interior Doors with No Power